jax-ml/jax/docs/faq.rst

    use 32-bit dtypes in NumPy or enable 64-bit dtypes in JAX (see `Double (64 bit) precision`_) for a fair comparison.
-4. **Transferring data between CPUs and accelerators takes time.** If you only want to measure the how long it takes to evaluate a function, you may want to transfer data to the device on which you want to run it first (see :ref:`faq-data-placement`).
+4. **Transferring data between CPUs and accelerators takes time.** If you only want to measure how long it takes to evaluate a function, you may want to transfer data to the device on which you want to run it first (see :ref:`faq-data-placement`).